 How do I get my name off mailing lists?

 The Canadian Marketing Association operates a Do Not Mail Service which is free to consumers.
 The Association itself does not own, compile, prepare or rent lists of consumers' names or addresses or do consumer mailings.
 The name, address and postal code of persons who register for the CMA Do Not Mail Service are distributed monthly to Association members and other business subscribers who must delete them from their mailing.
-Names are maintained on the service for three years.
+Names are maintained on the service for six years.

 Registrants typically notice a significant decrease in addressed advertising mail volume approximately six weeks after their names are registered with the service.